WHEN IS THE HOLLAND 100?

 You can also pick up a map and/or tip sheet for the course of your choosing.

-We’ll send cool sponsor stuff out in our ‘before you ride’ email the week of July 15.
+We send cool sponsor stuff out in our ‘before you ride’ email the week of the ride.

 WHAT ARE THE ROUTES?

-Check out the ride day page for the maps and GPS files.
+Check out the ride day page for the maps and GPS links.

 I NEED TO CANCEL MY REGISTRATION.
 CAN I GET A REFUND?